 I always carry a set of these easy fish hook removers on every trip.

 If you've ever had to deal with removing a hook from a fish frantically and it's not going well, then surely you will find the solution in the easy release of PureZoneA Easy Fish Hook Remover

-Grip on either handle and use your thumb to press against the other side to remove the hook.
+Have a firm grip on either handle and use your thumb to press against the other side to remove the hook.

-They save me lots of time and frustration and a great tool that every serious angler needs.
+They save me lots of time and frustration and are a great tool that every serious angler needs.

 SAMSFX Fishing Hook Disgorger

-Always have a set of disgorgers on hand to remove hooks for the hard-to-reach hooks from smaller fish.
+I Always have a set of disgorgers on hand to remove hooks for the hard-to-reach hooks from smaller fish.